tidyverse/dbplyr/tests/testthat/_snaps/verb-summarise.md

 ---

-    `.groups` can't be "rowwise" for lazy tables i Possible values are NULL (default), "drop_last", "drop", and "keep"
+    `.groups` can't be "rowwise" in dbplyr
+    i Possible values are NULL (default), "drop_last", "drop", and "keep"

 # quoting for rendering summarized grouped table